History of the Edmonton Oilers: 1993–1996

-Many of the players from the dynasty years continued to play at an elite level well into the 1990s, leading to speculation about how many more Cups the Oilers would have won had Pocklington been able to keep the team together.
+Many of the players from the dynasty years continued to play at an elite level well into the 1990s, leading to speculation about how many more Cups the Oilers would have won had Pocklington been able or willing to keep the team together.
 In 1992–93, the Kings, with six former Oilers on the roster (Wayne Gretzky, Jari Kurri, Marty McSorley, Charlie Huddy, Jimmy Carson and Pat Conacher) made a surprise run to the Stanley Cup Finals.
-Then in 1994, the Rangers won the Cup with seven former Oilers on the roster—Messier (the first player to captain two different Stanley Cup-winning teams), Lowe, Anderson, Graves, MacTavish, Esa Tikkanen and Jeff Beukeboom.
+A year later, the Rangers won the Cup with seven former Oilers on the roster—Messier (the first player to captain two different Stanley Cup-winning teams), Lowe (the all-time leader in games played for the Oilers), Anderson, Graves, MacTavish, Esa Tikkanen and Jeff Beukeboom.
 Of that group, Messier, Lowe, Anderson and MacTavish had been with the Oilers for all five of their Cup runs.
 The Rangers' Stanley Cup win was the last hurrah for the great Edmonton team of the 1980s.
 Paul Coffey won a Stanley Cup with the Pittsburgh Penguins in 1991 and played an instrumental role in helping the Detroit Red Wings and Philadelphia Flyers make the Cup Finals, in 1995 and 1997, respectively.
 Five of those players—Gretzky (1), Messier (12), Coffey (29), Kurri (50) and Fuhr (70) would make the list of the 100 greatest players in the history of the NHL, published in 1998 by The Hockey News and (along with Anderson) were all inducted in the Hockey Hall of Fame.

 The departures of the stars from the 1980s exposed serious deficiencies in the Oilers' development system.
 While Sather was very adept at getting the final pieces to his championship teams through trades and free agency, he was less successful at building for the team's future.
 The Oilers had done a poor job of drafting during the dynasty years, though it had gone unnoticed since their stellar records resulted in them drafting late in the entry draft.
 Beukeboom, in 1983, was the only first-round pick of the dynasty era who became a success in Edmonton.
 Even without this to consider, the younger players had not had nearly enough time to develop before the core of the 1980s dynasty left town.
 The en masse departure of the dynasty-era stars left the Oilers so bereft of talent that Sather was forced to rush young prospects to Edmonton sooner than planned.

 However, this did not become apparent for a few years; as mentioned above, the Oilers still had enough heft to make the conference finals two years in a row after winning their last Cup.
 However, it was obvious they were nowhere near being the powerhouse that had dominated the NHL in the previous half-decade.